PokemonGoF/PokemonGo-Bot/README.md

 To use SimpleHTTPServer:
 ```$ python -m SimpleHTTPServer```
 You will need to set your username(s) in the userdata.js file before opening:
-Open userdata.js with your favorite text editor.
+Copy userdata.js.example to userdata.js and edit with your favorite text editor.
 put your username in the quotes instead of "username"
 If using multiple usernames format like this:
 ```var users = ["username1","username2"];```